knative/docs/docs/eventing/accessing-traces.md

  * `zipkin-endpoint`: Specifies the URL to the zipkin collector where you want to send the traces.
 Must be set if backend is set to `zipkin`.

  * `stackdriver-project-id`: Specifies the GCP project into which stackdriver traces will be written.
-Only has an effect if the back is set to `stackdriver`.
+Only has an effect if `backend` is set to `stackdriver`.
 If unspecified, the project-id is read from GCP metadata when running on GCP.

- * `sample-rate`: Valid values are decimals from `0` to `1` (interpreted as a float64).
-Specifies the probability of sampling any given request.
+ * `sample-rate`: Specifies the probability of sampling any given request.
+Valid values are decimals from `0` to `1` (interpreted as a float64).

  * `debug`: Valid values are `true` or `false`.
 If not specified, defaults to `false`.
-Set to `true` to enable debug mode, which bypasses sample-rate and sends all spans to the server.
+Set to `true` to enable debug mode, which bypasses `sample-rate` and sends all spans to the server.

 Updating the ConfigMap will cause the new configuration to go live almost immediately: